lasiru1/Discrete_Structures/Assignment 7.md

 => 2n₂ is an even integer by the defintion of even integers, => A + A² = n₁ ⋅ 2n₂
-=> A + A² is even by the defintion of the product of even integers, => the sum of an even integer and it's sqaure is even.
+=> A + A² is even by the defintion of the product of even integers, => the sum of an even integer and its sqaure is even.
 ```

 ## &#35;4